Post Production - High End Commercial Retouching & Compositing

 “As a commercial photographer and digital artist, I've spent years developing both my photography and retouching skills.
 Along the way I've created my own proprietary workflows, processes and retouching techniques for creating highly unique imagery.
 I truly believe that both photographing and retouching my own work has allowed me to build a solid reputation for offering my clients creative, well produced, world class commercial advertising imagery.
 Having control of the entire production pipeline from photo shoot to final output allows me to offer clients a higher level of communication and artistry.”

-Before & After - See The Difference
+Before & After Sliders

+Use the before/after slider to compare a normal, single-exposure to a fully crafted, composited and retouched image.
 Simply move the slider left to right to see how the image evolves!
 Be sure to read the production notes below the images for further insight into the production of each image.

 All photography and retouching ©Brian Rodgers Jr. All Rights Reserved.